 RMB context menu

-If you right-click on a found texture, a menu with the following commands will be made available:
+If you right-click on a found texture, a menu with using numerous commands will be made available.
+The following were not yet described (below):

 Preview Image and Replace Function